Youth MPs: ‘We have fire in us to create change’

 UK Youth Parliament: ‘We have fire in us to create change’

-More than 200 young people aged between 11 to 18 years old have gathered in Westminster to participate in debate sessions of the UK Youth Parliament.
+More than 200 young people aged between 11 and18 years old have gathered in Westminster to participate in debate sessions of the UK Youth Parliament.

 This is the first time they've met like this since 2019; and their morning session was chaired by speaker Sir Lindsay Hoyle.